Table of Contents

 Background and Definitions

-The stomach is a hollow, muscular, and the most dilated part of our gastrointestinal system, present between esophagus and duodenum (the first part of small intestine).
-It is divided into three main parts with their respective roles in the digestion of food.
-They are cardia, fundus, body, and pylorus.
-The food from esophagus enters into the cardia, which is the most proximal part of stomach.
-The fundus and body (of stomach) are commonly known as a storage tank for all our consumed meals.
-The body churns the food and mixes it with all the digestive enzymes, and finally, the pylorus discharges the food in a systematic manner to duodenum.
-The pylorus is surrounded by a muscular valve, the pyloric sphincter, that controls the flow of food into the duodenum.
-Gastric movements are controlled by myogenic, hormonal, and neural activity.
+The stomach is hollow and muscular, and it is the most dilated part of our gastrointestinal system, situated between the esophagus and duodenum (the first part of small intestine).
+It is divided into three main sections, each of which has a role in the digestion of food.
+They are the cardia, the fundus and body, and the pylorus.
+The food enters from the esophagus into the cardia, which is the most proximal part of the stomach.
+The fundus and body (of the stomach) are commonly known as a storage tank for all our consumed meals.
+The body churns the food and mixes it with all the digestive enzymes.
+Finally, the pylorus discharges the food in a systematic manner into duodenum.
+The pylorus is surrounded by a muscular valve, the pyloric sphincter, which controls the flow of food into the duodenum.
+Gastric movements are controlled by myogenic, hormonal and neural activity.

 Pathophysiology of Dumping Syndrome